ORSG Scholar Application Workshops

 Application Workshop Purpose and Goals

-The purpose of the OSG Application Workshops is for students to learn more about all Sea Grant opportunities (including mentoring and professional development), get advice and tips on application materials, and hear from recent scholars and fellows about their experiences in the program.
+The purpose of the ORSG Application Workshops is for students to learn more about all Sea Grant opportunities (including mentoring and professional development), get advice and tips on application materials, and hear from recent scholars and fellows about their experiences in the program.
 For those interested, there will also be time to work on application materials in breakout groups with Oregon Sea Grant representatives and current scholars.
 In this second year of the workshop series, sessions are conducted virtually on Zoom.

 Oregon Sea Grant Scholar Program’s Commitment to Inclusive Recruitment